-Most Medical Elective/Interns in Nepal work in Banepa, Kathmandu, Chitawan, and Pokhara’s Hospitals and polyclinics.
+Most Medical Elective Health Internship in Nepal work in Banepa, Kathmandu, Chitawan, and Pokhara’s Hospitals and polyclinics.

 Your Role as a Medical Intern in Nepal